 Whether you’re moving to New York for the first time or simply looking for a new place to live in the city, studios are a popular option for many people with a slightly lower budget who don’t require the space of a larger apartment.
-None-the-less, any living space needs a bit of tender loving care before it can really become a space for your life.
-With their unified living, sleeping and cooking spaces, open layout apartments can sometimes be a challenge, but any apartment can easily be transformed into a cozy home with a thrifty, decorative touch.
+None-the-less, any living space needs a bit of tender loving care before it can really become a space for your life, whether it be through unique furniture pieces or creative storage ideas.
+With their unified living, sleeping and cooking spaces, open layout apartments, like lofts, can sometimes be a challenge, but any apartment can easily be transformed into a cozy home with a thrifty, decorative touch.
 Here are some great ideas for how to decorate your studio apartment on a budget.

 1. Pick a theme for your décor.